Sales Terms & Conditions

 - The Product Price is specified in our standard Price List (as provided to you and updated from time to time) or as specified in this invoice.

-- The Service Fee payable under any Separate Service Contract will be as specified in our standard Price List (as provided to you and updated from time to time), as agreed in a separate contract or as listed in this invoice.
+- The Delivery Fee payable for delivery of the Product by us (or our nominee) will be as specified in our standard Price List (as provided to you and updated from time to time), as agreed in a separate contract or as listed in this invoice (“Delivery Fee”).
 You are liable to pay all freight charges shown on our invoice.

 - The charges specified in our standard Price List do not include GST.
 Wholesale prices in our standard Price List do not include Wine Equalisation Tax unless specifically stated.
 Product related final invoice prices (and prices specified in this invoice) do include Wine Equalisation Tax or excise tax, as applicable, and GST.